-- Answer email and phone inquiries from potential customers and take/fill online orders
+- Answering email and phone inquiries from potential customers, and fulfilling online orders

-- If you have a storefront, be the face of your business, educating your customers and assisting them in finding the blend that meets their needs
+- Educating your customers and assisting them in finding the blend that meets their needs

-- Follow up with clients to ensure satisfaction and receive feedback
+- Following up with clients to ensure satisfaction and to receive feedback

-- Work on your marketing strategy and networking with others in the community
+- Working on your marketing strategy, and networking with others in the community

-If you’re considering entering into this industry, you have the added advantage of being able to work with your passion, day in and day out.
-As with every business, however, there are also a number of administrative duties to attend to.
-Until you’re able to hire a trusted team to handle these tasks, you’ll need to take an active role in this aspect of the business.
+If you’re considering entering this industry, you have the advantage of being able to work with your passion, day in and day out.
+However, as with every business, there are also a number of administrative duties to attend to.
+Until you’re able to hire a trusted team to handle these tasks, you’ll need to take an active role in this aspect of the business as well.

 What is the target market?

-While everyone stands to benefit from integrating aromatherapy and essential oils into their daily life, there are some demographics that aren’t open to to trying it.
+While everyone stands to benefit from integrating aromatherapy and essential oils into their daily life, there are some demographics that aren’t open to trying it.
 While you shouldn’t ignore marketing to men, the bulk of your business will come from open-minded women who are looking for alternatives to Western medicine.
-As part of your business plan, spend some time conducting market research, specific to your area, to target more distinct demographics.
+As part of your business plan, spend some time conducting market research specific to your area, in order to target more distinct demographics.

 How does an aromatherapy business make money?